-- 1 tabsp butter
+- 1 tablespoon butter

 - 250 ml (1 cup) milk

-- pinch nutmeg
+- 1 pinch nutmeg

-- salt and pepper to taste
+- salt and pepper

-Using a tall glass container, heat the milk until hot to the touch, about 2 min.
+Using a tall glass container – for example a measuring jug – heat the milk until hot to the touch, about 2 min.
 In a different tall container melt butter 30-60 sec.
-To make a roux, add flour to the butter and mix thoroughly using electric whisks until smooth.
+To make a roux, add flour to the butter and mix thoroughly.
 While whisking, add the hot milk, first one tablespoon at the time until smooth and then all the rest.
-Transfer the milk and roux mixture in the microwave and heat for one minute.
+Transfer the milk and roux mixture to the microwave and heat for one minute.

 Quickly stir, then microwave for one more minute or until the mixture is almost at boiling point.
 Whisk again.
 At this point, the sauce should be thick and smooth.
 Season and add a pinch of grated nutmeg if desired.
 If too thick, add some more hot milk and whisk carefully to incorporate.